 Standard for Parking Lots and Similar Structures.
-Persons owning or operating a parking lot, gas station, area of pavement, or similar impervious structure shall remove pollutants and litter as frequently and thoroughly as practicable in a manner that does not result in discharge of pollutants to the storm drains.
+Persons owning or operating a parking lot, gas station, area of pavement, or similar impervious structure shall remove pollutants and litter as frequently and thoroughly as practicable in a manner that does not result in discharge of pollutants to the District storm drains.

-All construction plans and applications for building permits shall consider the potential for erosion and sedimentation at the construction site and shall include appropriate erosion and sedimentation controls.
+All construction plans and applications for building permits shall consider the potential for erosion and sedimentation runoff from the construction site and shall include appropriate erosion and sedimentation controls.
 Appropriate controls shall be determined in accordance with the guidance provided in the CALTRANS handbook or similar technical manual and may include site planning considerations, construction staging and timing, and installation of temporary detention ponds or other treatment facilities.

-Prior to and/or during construction, the General Manager or authorized designee may establish controls on the volume and rate of stormwater runoff from new construction as may be appropriate to minimize peak flows or total runoff volume.
+Prior to and/or during construction, the District General Manager or authorized designee may establish controls on the volume and rate of stormwater runoff from new construction as may be appropriate to minimize peak flows or total runoff volume.
 These controls may include limits on impervious or area provisions for detention and retention of runoff on site.

 SEC 3.10.
 WATERCOURSE PROTECTION.